Atlas-OS/Atlas/docs/CONTRIBUTING.md

 # 1. Intro
 Welcome!
-First of all, I would like to thank you, for your interest in our project.
+First of all, I would like to thank you for your interest in our project.
 We want to make this a simple process for you, so if you would like to contribute, please continue reading.

 # 2. Standards
 We want to keep this project a safe environment for anyone to contribute.
 We would like everyone to follow these guidelines to stay proffesional.